st-gr/docker-swf2pdf/README.md

 The local fonts folder should be mounted read-only and the font cache in the container updated before the script starts.
 However, depending on how many fonts you have this could take a while.

 Replace the inline BASE64 file with a working dockerfile embedded version.

+The build time and image size could be reduced by merging the three SWFTOOLS codebases into one and while you are at it remove the PDFLib-Light dependency.